ibm-cloud-docs/secrets-manager-cli-plugin/secrets-manager-cli.md

     You're notified on the command line when updates to the {{site.data.keyword.cloud_notm}} CLI and plug-ins are available.
 Be sure to keep your CLI up to date so that you can use the latest commands.
 You can view the current version of all installed plug-ins by running `ibmcloud plugin list`.
     {: tip}
-* Export an environment variable with your Secrets Manager service endpoint URL.
+* Export an environment variable with your {{site.data.keyword.secrets-manager_short}} service endpoint URL.

     ```
     export IBM_CLOUD_SECRETS_MANAGER_API_URL=https://{instance_ID}.{region}.secrets-manager.appdomain.cloud
     ```
     {: pre}

-    Replace `{instance_ID}` and `{region}` with the values that apply to your Secrets Manager service instance.
-To find the endpoint URL that is specific to your instance, you can copy it from the **Endpoints** page in the Secrets Manager UI.
+    Replace `{instance_ID}` and `{region}` with the values that apply to your {{site.data.keyword.secrets-manager_short}} service instance.
+To find the endpoint URL that is specific to your instance, you can copy it from the **Endpoints** page in the {{site.data.keyword.secrets-manager_short}} UI.
 For more information, see [Retrieving your service endpoint URLs](/docs/secrets-manager?topic=secrets-manager-endpoints#retrieve-service-endpoints)

-    If you copy your service endpoint URL from the Secrets Manager UI, be sure to trim `/api` from the URL before you export it as variable to use with the CLI plug-in.
+    If you copy your service endpoint URL from the {{site.data.keyword.secrets-manager_short}} UI, be sure to trim `/api` from the URL before you export it as variable to use with the CLI plug-in.
     {: important}

 <!-- Other Prerequisites/Authorization/Environment: OPTIONAL